FMIG Manual

 Planning and Preparation

-The meetings take place at lunchtime when both first and second years are available along with the FMIG Faculty Advisor and FMIG Coordinator.
+The meetings take place at lunchtime when both first and second years are available along with the FMIG faculty and staff Advisors.

 • A meeting agenda, including all events and information for the upcoming quarter will be sent out ahead of time for recruiting students.